Amsterdam | Netherlands

 Hot chocolate

-Guided tour at Westerkerk Church
+Take a Guided Tour at Westerkerk Church

 About Westerkerk Church